ernesto-1998/Videogame-Marketplace-Rest-Api/README.md

 }
 ```

-These endpoints are pretty similar, in fact all are the same, it just change the entity name on the url
+These endpoints are pretty similar, in fact all are the same, it just change the entity name on the url(entity name should be in plural)

 1. GET __/api/v1/(entity_name)/all__ ---> Here you retrieve all the registered items of the entity